Skip to Main Content

 (Optional) Recording the User's Email Address

-To save the email address to your survey dataset, open Survey Flow and modify your Authentication branch with the following settings:
+To save the authenticated user's email address to your survey dataset, open Survey Flow and modify your Authentication branch with the following settings:

 1. Check the box labeled Capture respondent identifying info.